ChloieP/data-structures-and-algorithms/code-challenges/401/quickSort/LECTURE-NOTES.md

 * So the Big HOW.
 How does this work?

   - The key process in quickSort is ```partition()```.
 Target of partitions is, given an array and an element of the array as pivot, put x (the element) at its correct position in a sorted array and put all the smaller elements (smaller than x) before x, and put all the greater elements (greater than x) after x.
-All this should be done in linear time..
+All this should be done in linear time.

   - Let's use an unsorted array for an example.